LLNL/maestrowf/docs/Maestro/specification.md

 ### Parameter Tokens
 ---

 Parameters follow the convention in the `env`'s `variables` and `labels` blocks where the token name is the key in the `global.parameters` block (or the `pgen` equivalent).
-The big different with substitution of parameter tokens is that only single values are replaced.
+The big difference with substitution of parameter tokens is that only single values are replaced.
 The expansion process will create one step per value in these tokens, and so using them in your steps/labels is akin to working with a single instance.
 Additionally parameters have a string formatted representation in the `label` key which can be accessed similar to step workspaces: `(PARAM1.label)`.
 In the below example this is combined with the `OUTPUTNAME` label to include the parameter label in the steps generated output files in place of a more generic single name for all instances of the step.
 Three files will be output by the model in this case: `MODEL_OUTPUT_PARAM1.1.out`, `MODEL_OUTPUT_PARAM1.2.out`, and `MODEL_OUTPUT_PARAM1.3.out`.

 ``` yaml
 env: